eclab/grains/808/README.md

 - **FORMAT\_8** \
 Eight samples and three triggers, plus total volume control.
 The last four samples share a trigger, and the three before that share another
 - **FORMAT\_9** \
-Eight samples and three triggers, plus total volume control.
+Nine samples and three triggers, plus total volume control.
 The last four samples share a trigger, and the four before that share another
 - **FORMAT\_10** \
 One sample and one trigger, but the sample produces a chord.